venksrid001/cowrie/project-requirement.md

 The screen size/format would follow that of a normal linux terminal window.

 End messages will only be delivered to the user if they somehow mistype one of the commands (whoami or nano/text editor).
-For example ' 'whoiam' is not a recognised command'
+For example ''whoiam' is not a recognised command'